tommy-lai/share-price-animation/README.md

 ani_Price_60(stock_code = "^DJI", download = TRUE)

 #
- <b> Relative share price movement animation </b> to show adjusted share price relative movement since Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry in Australia for illustartion purpose.<br>
+ <b> Relative share price movement animation </b> to show adjusted share price relative movement since <a href="https://financialservices.royalcommission.gov.au/Pages/default.aspx"> Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry</a> in Australia for illustartion purpose.<br>
  ![](Relative_shares.gif) <br>
  <a href="https://github.com/tommy-lai/share-price-animation">Refresh</a> page to re-run animation

+#
+<i><small> Disclaimer: Past performance is not an indicative of future results.
+Displayed information is for educational or informational purposes only, and is not intended as financial or investment advice and must not be construed or relied on as such.
+The material in this website was prepared in good faith and I accept no liability for any errors or omissions or misrepresentation in the material or otherwise.
+ </small></i>